ellisv/oxid-console/README.md

 oxModuleStateFixer which is an extension of oxModuleInstaller has method `fix()` which will fix all the states.

 We have provided you with `fix:states` command to work with oxModuleStateFixer.
 Type in `php oxid fix:states --help` for more information.

+## Credits

+This project was inspired by [Symfony/Console](https://github.com/symfony/Console) component.